Käthe Menzel-Jordan

-Käthe Menzel-Jordan (née Hertel; born 7 September 1916) is a German architect and preservationist.
-As of 2021, she is the oldest member of the Thuringian Chamber of Architects and lives in Erfurt.
+Käthe Menzel-Jordan (née Hertel; 7 September 1916 – 1 March 2026) was a German architect and preservationist.
+She worked mainly in the field of restoring historic buildings in Erfurt and in the region after the destruction of World War II, including the Goethe House in Weimar, and the Augustinerkloster and Schloss Molsdorf in Erfurt.

 Life and work

-Käthe Menzel-Jordan was born on 7 September 1916 in Erfurt.
-Her grandfather Reinhold Schreiber owned a construction business on Michaelisstrasse in Erfurt and was a very busy building contractor in the last quarter of the 19th century.
+Käthe Hertel was born in Erfurt on 7 September 1916.
+Her grandfather Reinhold Schreiber owned a construction business on Michaelisstraße in Erfurt and was a very busy building contractor in the last quarter of the 19th century.
 Menzel-Jordan therefore decided to work professionally in the construction industry.

-During the 1930s, Menzel-Jordan studied architecture and art history in Dresden.
-The young architect was surprised by the outbreak of World War II; she decided to take advantage of another training opportunity and dealt with business administration and technical administration.
-She survived the air raids on Dresden by chance, as she was on home leave during this time.
-When she returned, her Dresden apartment with all her belongings and the dissertation that had already started had been destroyed.
+During the 1930s, Menzel-Jordan studied architecture and art history at the Technische Hochschule Dresden.
+The outbreak of World War II surprised her there; she decided to take advantage of another training opportunity and dealt with business administration and technical administration.
+She survived the air raids on Dresden by chance, as she was on home leave during the time.
+When she returned, her Dresden apartment with all her belongings and the dissertation that she had already started had been destroyed.